turingschool/backend-curriculum-site/module3/lessons/getting_started_with_ajax.md

 Where would you use AJAX as a tool within a Rails Context?
 What are some use cases for AJAX vs a page refresh?
-What are three keys you might include an AJAX Post request?
+What are three keys you might include in an AJAX Post request?

 ### Additional Resources